Writing an emulator: the first steps

 // overflowing an uint8 by shifting it left 8 bits,

-// instead of 0xfffe.
-That was a fun crash to debug!
+// the end instead of 0xfffe. *That* was fun to debug!

 cpu.SP = uint16(memory[cpu.PC]) | uint16(memory[cpu.PC+1])<<8